Bad Rotenfels: Origins in the Middle Ages

 The family of Baden-Baden was very successful in increasing the area of its holdings.
 Hermann VI served as Margrave from 1243 until his death in 1250; and through his marriage to the heiress Gertrude of Babenberg which had ruled Austria, laid some claim to the Duchy of Austria.
 His son and heir Frederick I was a year old at his father's death and so Baden passed into a regency by Hermann VI's brother Rudolf I. When Frederick I was executed at age 19 by Charles of Anjou in 1268, Rudolf I became the Margrave of Baden until his death in 1288.
 In 1283, Rudolf I succeeded in adding the area around Rotenfels and Gaggenau to his family's holdings.

-When Rudolf I died, rule of Baden was shared among his four sons, Hesso, Rudolf II, Hermann VII, and Rudolf III.
-By 1297, all but Rudolf III had died, but Hesso had a son and heir, Rudolf Hesso, who co-ruled with Rudolf III until Rudolf III's death in 1310.
-In 1320, Rudolf Hesso died, and the margraviate passed to Rudolf IV.
-Rudolf IV served until his death in 1348, at which time his son Frederick III served until his death in 1353.
-Under his son, Rudolf VI, who served until his death in 1372, all of the other family lines except the Sausenberg line died out and reverted to Rudolf VI.
+When Rudolf I died, the rule of Baden was shared among his four sons: Hesso, Rudolf II, Hermann VII, and Rudolf III.
+By 1297, all except Rudolf III had died, but Hesso's son and heir, Rudolf Hesso, co-ruled with Rudolf III until Rudolf III's death in 1310.
+In 1320, Rudolf Hesso died, and the margraviate passed to Rudolf IV, who ruled until his death in 1348.
+His son Frederick III then took over until his death in 1353.
+Under Frederick's son, Rudolf VI, who ruled until 1372, all other family lines except the Sausenberg line had died out and reverted to him.

 Rudolf's sons, Bernard I and Rudolf VII, concluded an inheritance contract in 1380 which again split Baden: Rudolf VII received the southern areas from Ettlingen to Baden-Baden, and Bernard received the northern areas around Dulach and Pforzheim.
 When Rudolf VII died in 1391, his lands reverted to Bernard.
 Bernard I's son Jacob became Margrave in 1431 until his death in 1453, at which time Baden passed into the hands of his sons Charles I and Bernard II.
 Bernard II later abdicated his ruling claims to serve in a monastery, and was later beatified by the Church; Charles I remained Margrave until his death in 1475.